My Pet Monster

 My Pet Monster is a character that began as a plush doll first produced by American Greetings in 1986.
 It has horns, blue fur, a fanged smile, and wears breakaway orange plastic handcuffs.

 The property was sold to Saban Brands in 2012.
-Then in 2018, Hasbro acquired the My Pet Monster brand from Saban Brands.
+In 2018, Hasbro acquired the My Pet Monster brand from Saban Brands.

 Merchandise

 The My Pet Monster character began as a plush doll first produced by AM Toys, a subsidiary of American Greetings, in 1986.
 As one of the few plush dolls marketed to boys at the time, My Pet Monster was popular in the late 1980s and early 1990s.
-The doll has blue fur, horns and a fanged smile, and is recognizable by its orange plastic handcuffs.
-The handcuffs could also be worn by children and came with a breakaway link so that the child could simulate breaking the chain.
+The doll has blue fur, horns and a fanged smile, and is recognizable by its orange plastic handcuffs, which could be worn by children and came with a breakaway link so that the child could simulate breaking the chain.
 Several versions of the doll have been released in various sizes and other attributes.
 Other characters were also created with brightly colored fur and unorthodox names like Gwonk, Wogster and Rark.
 Their popularity allowed a wealth of merchandise including coloring books, Golden Look-Look books, frame-tray puzzles and various other items.

 Toymax released a 22-inch tall talking My Pet Monster doll in 2001.

 In 2020, Funko and Super7 released figures based on the original plush, both under license from Hasbro.

-In September 2024, The Loyal Subjects signed a deal with Hasbro to relaunch a host of legacy brands, including My Pet Monster.
-A new line of products will be launched in Fall 2025.
+Another My Pet Monster toyline was launched in the fall of 2025 by The Loyal Subjects and Hasbro.